How to start a career in Data Science

 Step 4: Complete formal data science training

-The UNSW Sydney’s flexible online data science program is the ideal way to gain the skills necessary to become a professional data scientist.
-The University’s postgraduate courses include graduate diploma, graduate certificate and master’s-level degree programs, providing options for learners who want a complete training program and those who desire a shorter course to augment their existing learning.
+The UNSW Sydney’s flexible online data science program is an ideal way to gain the skills necessary to become a data scientist.
+The university’s postgraduate courses include graduate diploma, graduate certificate and master’s-level degree programs, providing options for learners who want a complete training program and those who desire a shorter course to augment their existing learning.

 As members of a profession that’s in strong demand, aspiring data scientists can expect a promising job outlook and generous salaries as they move through their careers.

-• Average salary for a junior data scientist: According to Indeed, the average salary for a junior data scientist is around $79,800.
+• Average salary for a junior data analyst: According to Payscale, the average salary for a junior data analyst was AU$60,442 as of May 2023.

-• Average salary for a senior data scientist: According to Indeed, the average salary for a senior data scientist is $119,000.
+• Average salary for a data scientist: According to Payscale, the average data scientist salary is AU$93,820 as of August 2023.

-• Average salary for a data scientist manager: According to Payscale, the average salary for a data scientist manager is $144,500.
+• Average salary for a data scientist manager: According to Payscale, the average salary for a data scientist manager was AU$143,900 as of August 2023.

 Take the next step in your data science career